Design a flow

-- If you add a variable to an input field, Flow Designer has no way to validate the length of the value until runtime.
-So you won't get a validation error if you map a Detailed Description variable into a Summary input field with a maximum length of 150 characters.
+- If you add an output variable to an input field, Flow Designer doesn't know the value of the variable until runtime.
+This means it can only evaluate any configured minimums, maximums, or pattern validation at runtime.
+For example, you won't get a validation error if you map a Detailed Description variable into a Summary input field with a maximum length of 150 characters.
 However, when the flow is triggered, it throws an error if the value passed is 2000 characters long.
 If this happens, the errors shows up in the Activity panel.

 - The value of the inputs you configure in this step might become outputs that you can use in steps further along the flow.

 Some steps require that you set an endpoint (for example, to send event information to a chat channel).
-You can use an endpoint that's already set up for the communication plan or you can set one up while configuring the step (which you can reuse in other steps).
+You can use an endpoint that's already set up for the workflow or you can add one while configuring the step (which you can reuse in other steps).

 - Click the Endpoint tab.